 This article presents a few ideas every school and university should consider while redesigning their STEM learning programmes, in order to better engage and empower the STEM minds of tomorrow.

 Schools and universities must understand that students of today are quite unlike the generation that is teaching them and the current education system is not designed to teach the new generation of students.
 The modern generation of students has grown up in the information age, in the era of digitalisation.
 They have a very different approach to sourcing and processing information, by using the portable electronic devices that they are accustomed to.
-They are able to function efficiently when connected to the network and motivated with frequent rewards.
+They are able to function efficiently when connected to the network and are motivated with frequent rewards.
 This calls for the teachers and educators to modify their teaching approach in ways that would please these young students.

-Blended learning is perceived as a method that incorporates online STEM course as part of the traditional classroom environment.
+Blended learning is perceived as a method that incorporates online STEM courses as part of the traditional classroom environment.
 This way to deal with learning intends to get a perfect blend between face-to-face learning in the classroom and online learning outside the classroom.

 Initially, blended learning was introduced into education with the idea of offering a mixture of technology and classroom-based instruction in a flexible approach to learning.
-Blended learning can recognise the benefits of delivering online STEM course.
+Blended learning can recognise the benefits of delivering online STEM courses.
 This can improve STEM learning outcomes significantly and also save costs.

-The demand for more flexible educational models, which include technologically enhanced options, is being driven in part by the expectations of young students and their parents, as well as other reasons such as the social, cultural, economic and political changes.
+The demand for more flexible educational models, which include technologically enhanced options, is being driven in part by the expectations of young students and their parents, as well as other reasons such as social, cultural, economic and political changes.

-According to a recent study by US Department of Education, students who participated in a classroom-cum-virtual STEM camp, showed an improved accuracy of 30% and an increased learning tempo of 40%, in comparison to a traditional non-blended approach.
+According to a recent study by the US Department of Education, students who participated in a classroom-cum-virtual STEM camp, showed an improved accuracy of 30% and an increased learning tempo of 40%, in comparison to a traditional non-blended approach.